-It is possible to examine any broken, torn, cut, or separated items to determine whether or not they were once a single, intact item.
+It is possible to examine any broken, torn, cut or separated items to determine whether or not they were at one time a single, intact item.
 Pieces collected from different locations must be packaged separately, taking care to avoid any further damage to the fractured surfaces.